(Updated November 27, 2020)

 - Electroshock, like Deep Sleep Treatment, should be banned.
 Its current use without consent is internationally recognized as torture and should be litigated as such.

 Psychiatric abuse in Australia remains rife.
 CCHR’s documentary Psychiatry: Friend or Foe? is testimony to this.
 So are the following:

 - An involuntarily detained patient at Graylands hospital in Western Australia repeatedly told staff restraining him to let him go and said, “You are going to kill me,” moments before he slumped to the ground and died.
 A post mortem examination found significant bruising on his neck and that his death was consistent with cardiac arrhythmia during restraint.

-- The Australian reported that “Coercive psychiatric practices have been linked to numerous deaths, hundreds of patient and nurse injuries and countless episodes of lasting mental trauma.”
+- In 2013, The Australian reported that “Coercive psychiatric practices have been linked to numerous deaths, hundreds of patient and nurse injuries and countless episodes of lasting mental trauma.”
 High rates of harm associated with the “dangerous” practices, while official documents revealed “gruesome” related injuries.

 - Nationally, children were being physically restrained 10.9 times per 1,000 days in a mental health bed, according to AIHW.

 - In 2018, Victorian coroner Peter White ruled that Melbourne grandfather, Gerard Helliar, died a preventable death when he was administered electroshock treatment.
 Mr. White said there was no evidence that the involuntary ECT Mr. Helliar endured could not have provided him with any relief, and ECT instead imposed further pain, discomfort, stress and a sense of hopelessness.
 Helliar’s life support was turned off after he attempted suicide in a hospital’s acute inpatient mental health unit.
 He had refused ECT and told his family and doctors that he hated the treatment and that it affected his memory.